Remember this little guy...?

 It is "spoilt" by the warmer water, since herring gets its taste from the healthy oils and fats, the more there is the better, and in the colder waters of the Northern seas, the fish puts on more fat and oils - therefore - more taste.

-Of course the above recipe can also be used for any other smoked or cured fish, notably haddock, the price of which nowadays is somewhat prohibitive.
+Of course the above recipe can also be used for any other smoked or cured fish, notably haddock,

 My second idea is really a variation on the above, except it involves a real Quiche, with pastry - just differently to the more popular and well known Quiche Lorraine.